When you run a family business, you must start thinking very early in the company's life cycle about how to pass it on when you retire.

 You may need to explore options for segregating parts of your business so you can sell some parts, and structure a buyout or purchase life insurance to compensate offspring who aren't part of the business and won't get proceeds of a sale, he said.

 Often these plans require legal assistance.
-“A lot of people avoid calling an attorney even if they have one because of the expense," said DeLauro.
+“A lot of people avoid calling an attorney even if they have one because of the expense," said Wolberg.
 “We work with families to streamline the questions they need to discuss with an attorney."

-“If you plan to gift the business to your family, you need to know the value and to include the value in your estate planning and tax planning," said DeLauro.
+“If you plan to gift the business to your family, you need to know the value and to include the value in your estate planning and tax planning," said Wolberg.
 “In a way it’s no different than if you were to sell the entire business or even just parts of it, you need a baseline understanding of the value."

 Because the value will likely become part of relatives’ inheritances, valuations are particularly important for families in which some members of the second or third generation are not involved in the business.